ricardo-rendoncepeda/devsign/devsign-deckset.md

 ## =
 ## tangible ideas

-^ Able to validate feasibility of new features
+^ Able to validate the feasibility of new features

 ---